B0-B/blowtorch-transformer-api/README.md

 ## Chat API Examples

 The following is an example of loading a specific model file (from huggingface card) in **GGUF** format.
 This will be automatically loaded with [ctransformers](https://github.com/marella/ctransformers) in a single line.

+blowtorch's chat method tracks the context, so the LLM can argue and even write code.
-Note, that the max token size was increased for more output space:
+For better output increase the max token size.

 ```python
 from blowtorch import client